 In the case of an unavoidable packet loss event, such as link failure or link flap, you must make sure that the time it takes for the network to converge is minimized and that the network is capable of converging in a consistent and deterministic manner, regardless of its scale and size.
 This is extremely important for the NCCL and AI workload point of view, as it affects the training time and how NCCL behaves based on each failure event.

-That is why you need mechanisms such as BGP Prefix Independent Convergence (PIC) and it can be used to leverage the best convergence time for your AI fabric.
+That is why mechanisms such as BGP Prefix Independent Convergence (PIC) are needed and can be used to provide the best convergence time for your AI fabric.
+BGP PIC was developed to pre-compute backup paths and enable faster recovery without waiting for each prefix to converge separately.
 The benefits of BGP PIC rely on the presence of more than one path to the destination in the form of either ECMP or precalculated backup paths.

 Introduction to BGP PIC